If “Why?” is the first question in science, “Why not?” must be a close second. Sometimes it’s worth thinking about why something does not exist.

 Many tree-dwelling animals use their tails for additional gripping, although they may be moving with all four of their limbs as well.
 Parrots are quite tripedal, using their strong, flexible beak as an additional grip to maneuver in tree branches.

 Long rear feet make it difficult for kangaroos to “walk” like other mammals.
-Instead, they use their strong tail and front limbs to push the rear feet off the ground and forwards while grazing.
+Instead, they use their strong tail and front limbs to push the rear feet off the ground and forward while grazing.

 “Almost all animals are bilateral,” he said.
 The code for having two sides to everything seems to have got embedded in our DNA very early in the evolution of life – perhaps before appendages like legs, fins or flippers even evolved.
 Once that trait for bilateral symmetry was baked in, it was hard to change.